learnk8s/learnk8s.io/src/custom-authentication/content.md

 _Sounds good!_

-To be sure that the entry has been added, let's try to query it witht the following command:
+To be sure that the entry has been added, let's try to query it with the following command:

 ```terminal|command=1-3|title=bash
 ldapsearch -LLL -H ldap://<AUTHN-EXTERNAL-IP> \